linusmossberg/monte-carlo-ray-tracer/README.md

 The sphere position is defined by the `origin` field, while the sphere radius is defined by the `radius` field.

 #### Triangle
 The triangle is simply defined by its vertices, which is defined by the 3 vertices in the vertex array `vertices` in xyz-coordinates.
-The order of the vertices defines the normal direction, but this only matters if the surface has an emissive material.
+The order of the vertices defines the normal direction.

 #### Object
 The object surface type defines a triangle mesh object that consists of multiple triangles.
 The `vertex_set` field can be used to specify the key string of the vertex set to pull vertices from, and the `triangles` field then specifies the array of triangles of the object.
 Each triangle of the array consists of 3 indices that references the corresponding vertex index in the vertex set.
 Alternatively, the `file` field can be used to specify a path to an OBJ-file to load instead.
 The path should be relative to the scenes directory.

-The program uses normal interpolation for smooth shading if the OBJ file specifies vertex normals for the mesh.
+The program uses normal interpolation for smooth shading if the `smooth` field is set to true.
+This will either compute area-weighted vertex normals or use the vertex normals from the OBJ file if they exist.

 #### Quadric
 A quadric surface consists of all points (x,y,z) that satisfies the quadric equation<sup>1</sup>: